UK Government launches review of FinTech

 “This independent review will help us to uphold and enhance our global reputation, support growing firms and promote the integration of new technologies across financial services to the benefit of businesses and their customers.”

 Maintaining the success of UK FinTech

-Currently on Reuters’ ‘FinTech Hub Rankings’ (behind Singapore, Zurich and Geneva), the City of London has already managed to establish a strong position in the global market.
+Currently ranked fourth on Reuters’ ‘FinTech Hub Rankings’ (behind Singapore, Zurich and Geneva), the City of London has already managed to establish a strong position in the global market.
 Further attention to growth could yield a top-three result in short order.

 The following workstreams will be attended to:

 With £4.1bn attracted in venture capital (VC) last year and overall market growth of 70% on 2015’s valuation, the progress of the FinTech sector is apparent and the UK Government wishes to capitalise on one of the country’s leading industries.